jermbo/BackToBasics/README.md

 **.parseInt()** takes a string argument and returns an integer.

 This method will convert the string to a whole number, regardless of decimals that might exist.
-If alpha characters will be ignored and will terminate the rest of that parse at first sign.
+If non-number characters are encountered they will be ignored and terminate the rest of parse at first sign.

 ```JavaScript
 const age = '123';